jannelliv/flinkMonitor/tools/README.txt

 By default, attribute values are chosen uniformly between 0 and 999 999 999.
 It is also possible to use a Zipf distribution per variable.
-The exponents are passed as an argument after option -z.
+The exponents are passed as an argument after option -z, together with optional offsets.
 For example,

-    ./generator.sh -T -z "x=1.5,z=2" 10
+    ./generator.sh -T -z "x=1.5,z=2+100" 10

-generates events according to the triangle pattern, where attributes with variable x follow a Zipf distribution with exponent 1.5, and those with variable z have exponent 2.
+generates events according to the triangle pattern, where attributes with variable x follow a Zipf distribution with exponent 1.5 starting at value 1.
+Attributes with variable z follow a Zipf distribution with exponent 2 starting at value 101 (100 + 1).
 Variable y has a uniform distribution.

 Note that violations always use uniform values to prevent accidental matchings.
 For the same reason, Zipf-distributed values of C events start at 1 000 001.